Bluestones Group policies

 - Annual Audit Reports and Financial Statements: Permanent

-- Annual Audit Records, including work papers and other documents that relate to the audit: 7 years after completion of the audit
+- Annual Audit Records, including work papers and other documents that relate to the audit: 7 years after completion of audit

 - Annual Plans and Budgets: 7 years